collocations.org

 The blow landed on my right shoulder.

-~ of
+blow of

-two blows of the axe
+two blows of the hammer

-~ on
+blow on

 a nasty blow on the head

-~ to
+blow to

-a blow to the victim''s chest
+a blow to the victim's chest

-3. sudden shock/disappointment
+2. sudden shock/disappointment

-a mortal blow to British industry
+a mortal blow to local industry

 body

-VERB + BLOW
+VERB + blow

 deal (sb/sth), deliver, strike